 Installing Node.js and npm on CentOS 7

-NodeSource is a company dedicated in providing enterprise-grade Node support and they maintain a consistently-updated Node.js repositories for Linux distributions.
+NodeSource is a company dedicated to providing enterprise-grade Node support and they maintain a consistently-updated Node.js repository for Linux distributions.

 To install Node.js and npm from the NodeSource repositories on your CentOS 7 system, follow these steps: